SelinaMeyer/memory_experiments/rewriting_judgement_task/resources/intro_text.md

 **Revision**
 You'll Love This: Betty White's Timeless Appeal Celebrated with a New Stamp in Los Angeles

 1. Does the content in the revised version accurately reflect the content of the source text?
-- [ ] Yes
+:black_square_button: Yes
-- [x] No
+:white_check_mark: No
-    :heavy_check_mark: Misrepresentation  :heavy_check_mark: Addition  :black_square_button: Omission
+    :white_check_mark: Misrepresentation  :white_check_mark: Addition  :black_square_button: Omission

-2. Style
+2. Is the language style of the revised headline appropriate?
-- [ ] Yes
+:white_check_mark: Yes
-- [x] No
+:black_square_button: No
-   :black_square_button: Grammar  :black_square_button: Awkward Style :black_square_button: Inconsistent Style

-:heavy_check_mark: The revision differs in tone or emotion compared to the original
+:white_check_mark: The revision differs in tone or emotion compared to the original

 **Explanation**:
 The revision adds specifics not present in the original headline by claiming that Betty White's "timeless appeal" is celebrated.
 It also misrepresents the original headline by saying that a new stamp was created for this cause, which is not clearly mentioned in the original.
 The revision is also more emotional and praising than the original.